Finding your way after high school is a challenging transition for many young adults.

 - Improve social skills to make friends and build relationships

-Meet new people, learn new skills, and explore your community with a variety of recreational and socialization activities and groups.
+Meet new people, learn new skills, and explore your community with a variety of recreational and socialization activities, volunteer opportunities, and employment services.

 Utilizing workshops and support groups family members learn from their children, other families, and experts in the field.
 The hope for family members in this transition